symetryn/cbt-server/README.md

 # Computer based test system
-Implementation of RMI as a server computer for computer based system
+Implementation of RMI as a server for computer based test system in JAVA